optofab/optofab.github.io/_retrospectives/2021-09-20-Retrospective-Audit-2-Semester2.md

 **How to improve**

-1. [I7]: [:question:]: [The way each member contributes to the project is doing his/her part of the job which is functionality-oriented.
-Since every functionality varies and costs different hours of work, we will try to balance it during the next iteration].
+1. [I7]: [The way each member contributes to the project is doing his/her part of the job which is functionality-oriented.
+Since every functionality varies and costs different hours of work, we will try to balance it during the next iteration]. :question:

 ### Communication